mysociety/fixmystreet/customising/index.md

 directory, and changing the colours.
 * config.rb
-This is the config script used by compass; to base your CSS off of FixMyStreet, you can just copy the one from `web/cobrands/fixmystreet/` and add your directory to `bin/make_css`.
+This is the config script used by compass; to base your CSS off of FixMyStreet, you can just copy the one from `web/cobrands/fixmystreet/`.

+Our `.gitignore` file assumes that any CSS files directly in a `cobrands/*` directory are generated from SCSS - if you have CSS files that you want to use directly, put them in a `css` directory within your cobrand directory.

 ## Configuration options